-Australia's population in 2012 is just under 22 million so, to put this into some perspective, it might help to think that one in every five Australians lives in Sydney.
+Australia's population in 2016 is just under 22 million so, to put this into some perspective, it might help to think that roughly one in every five Australians lives in Sydney.

 Sydney is growing quickly - so quickly in fact that it might have as many as 7 million residents by 2060 - not much smaller than the population of London today.
 Rival Melbourne, however, is growing at a faster rate and is tipped by many to become Australia's largest city within the next 25 years.
 Read more in our article about the population of Melbourne.

-Sydney is widely recognised as being one of the most diverse and multicultural cities in the world - almost 40% of the people who live in Sydney today were born outside of Australia.
-The largest country of origin for Sydney residents in the United Kingdom (4.3% of Sydney residents, that's about 175,000 people, are from the UK originally), closely followed by China (3.5% of residents).
+Sydney is widely recognized as being one of the most diverse and multicultural cities in the world - almost 45% of the people who live in Sydney today were born outside of Australia.
+The largest country of origin for Sydney residents in the United Kingdom (4.3% of Sydney residents, or about 175,000 people, are from the UK originally), closely followed by China (3.5% of residents).

-Looking at the ancestry of Sydney's residents gives plenty of clues about the city's diverse identity has developed and changed over time.
-Although 27.4% of Sydney's inhabitants claim Australian ancestry (which, I should note, is different from their country of birth), 36% claim ancestry that is either English, Welsh, Scottish or Irish, a legacy of Australia's colonial past.
-However, reflecting more recent waves of immigration into Australia, 7.9% of people in Sydney have Chinese ancenstry, 4.3% Italian ancestry, 3.4% have Lebanese ancenstry, and 2.9% have Greek ancestry.
+Looking at the ancestry of Sydney's residents gives plenty of clues about how the city's diverse identity has developed and changed over time.
+Although 25.7% of Sydney's inhabitants claim Australian ancestry (which is different from their country of birth), over 40% claim ancestry that is either English, Scottish or Irish, a legacy of Australia's colonial past.
+However, reflecting more recent waves of immigration into Australia, 8.2% of people in Sydney have Chinese ancenstry, 4.2% Italian ancestry, 2.5% have German ancenstry, and 2.6% have Greek ancestry.

 In terms of religion, Sydney is largely a Christian dominated city.
-According to the 2006 census, Roman Catholics comprise the single largest religious groups in Sydney (29.2%), follwed by Anglicans (16.5%), Eastern Orthodox (4.8%) and Islam (4.4%).
-A further 14.1% reported that they had no religion, and 10.4% didn't answer the question when they completed the census.
+According to 2011 figures, Roman Catholics comprise the single largest religious groups in Sydney (28.3%), follwed by Anglicans (16.1%), Eastern Orthodox (4.8%) and Islam (4.4%).
+A further 17.6% reported that they had no religion.

 History of Sydney Population Growth